microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 1. Copy your edited commands into the Azure Shell and run them (**Ctrl** + **Shift** + **v**).
 If executing the commands on local machine, ensure Azure CLI is installed and successfully able to access after executing `az login` command.
 Azure CLI can be installed using information available [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

 1. After running these commands, you'll be presented with information related to the service principal.
 Save this information to a safe location, you'll use it later in the demo to configure GitHub.

+`NOTE: The below information should never be part of your repository and its branches.
+These are important secrets and should never be pushed to any branch in any repository.`

     ```json